Initial environment¶

 environment is from the initial one.

-restore/saveshow sub-commands
+restore/saveshow sub-commands¶

-sub-commands respectively restore and
+restore and saveshow sub-commands respectively restore and

-show the initial environment when called with the __init__
+show the initial environment when called with the __init__ argument.

 instead of reading a collection file, the two sub-commands read the content of the

-variablespecific name
+__MODULES_LMINITvariablespecific name

-is used not to confuse with an existing collection
+__init__is used not to confuse with an existing collection

-sub-command is changed to restore initial environment when no
+restore sub-command is changed to restore initial environment when no

 argument is provided in case no default collection exists.
 This is done to